yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Part I - Train Model
 ------
-The full training code is in [this notebook](https://github.com/yonigottesman/deepfood/blob/master/notebooks/train_model.ipynb).
-Here I'm only going to show the important parts and skip the training loops, dataset creation etc..
+The full training code containing the dataset creation, training loops etc is in [this notebook](https://github.com/yonigottesman/deepfood/blob/master/notebooks/train_model.ipynb).
 The dataset I use for fine tuning the model is [iFood](https://www.kaggle.com/c/ifood-2019-fgvc6/data), which contain food images like
 ![ifood]({{- "/assets/food.png" | absolute_url -}}){:height="100%" width="100%"}
-First step is to download the resenet34 pretrained model and replace the last layer with a new one with 251 neurons (outputs) which is the number of classes in the ifood dataset.
+First step is to download the resenet34 pretrained model and replace the last layer with a new one with 251 outputs which is the number of classes in the ifood dataset.

 ```python